decretist/Dissertation/Chapter0/chapter0.md

 My first step was to obtain an electronic version of the *Decretum* text.
-In the mid- to late-1980s, Timothy Reuter and Gabriel Silagi edited the *Wortkonkordanz zum Decretum Gratiani*, a computer-generated concordance in the tradition of Father Roberto Busa's *Index Thomisticus*, for the Monumenta Germaniae Historica (MGH) in Munich.[@reuter_wortkonkordanz_1990] As part of the project, the MGH undertook to scan, correct, and encode in the now-obsolete and non-tree-structured Oxford Concordance Program (OCP) format the 1879 Friedberg edition of the *Decretum*.
+In the mid- to late-1980s, Timothy Reuter and Gabriel Silagi edited the *Wortkonkordanz zum Decretum Gratiani* for the Monumenta Germaniae Historica (MGH) in Munich, a computer-generated concordance in the tradition of Father Roberto Busa's *Index Thomisticus*.[@reuter_wortkonkordanz_1990] As part of the project, the
+MGH undertook to scan, correct, and encode in the now-obsolete and non-tree-structured Oxford Concordance Program (OCP) format the 1879 Friedberg edition of the *Decretum*.
 In spring 2013, Winroth